top of page

 Admission procedures

 As part of the admissions procedure at WIS, every student is assessed by a teacher of the Learning Enrichment Department to get an impression of their academic and social/ emotional strengths and focus areas as well as their level of English proficiency.
 This information provides guidance as to whether WIS can adequately include the learner and provide the necessary resources and teaching.
 To ensure balance and equity in our classrooms, we thoughtfully manage the number of enrolled students requiring support.
-The decision to admit a student with identified learning needs and educational needs is dependent on the space available and the ability to provide necessary resources and teaching.
+The decision to admit a student with identified learning needs or English language learning support is dependent on the space available and the ability to provide necessary resources and teaching.
+This page provides information about Learning Support, English as an Additional Language (EAL), and our Flexible Learning Pathway.

 WIS accepts students with diverse learning needs (mild, moderate, and intensive).
 Learning Enrichment provides targeted and specific intervention for students who qualify for support.
 Students are identified through a comprehensive referral process that encourages and supports early interventions.
 Where necessary, the curriculum is modified for students who require intensive learning support.
 Students may receive services for a short period of time, others for longer periods, and still others may remain in the highest level of support and receive services for the duration of their time at WIS.